andresdelcampo/GPTYourData/README.md

 Enjoy the power of AI-driven search on your local files!

-### Included Sample Embeddings
-As an added bonus, we have included sample embeddings for Dungeons and Dragons BECMI.
-Feel free to explore and ask questions about them using the Query tool!

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.